movia/bi-awesome-tools/README.md

   - [Invoke-MsBuild](https://github.com/deadlydog/Invoke-MsBuild) PowerShell module to make building projects and solutions with MsBuild easy.

 - ### Utilities
+  - [Visual Studio Code](https://code.visualstudio.com/) Combines the simplicity of a code editor with what developers need for their core edit-build-debug cycle.
+  - [Sublime Text](https://www.sublimetext.com/3) A sophisticated text editor for code, markup and prose.
   - [WinSCP](https://winscp.net/) SFTP/SCP and FTP(S) client for Windows
   - [7zip](https://www.7-zip.org/) Free and open-source file archiver used to zip/unzip compressed containers.